jonathanhogg/flitter/docs/canvas3d.md

 respect any local transformation matrix in effect.

-Any attributes not specified on a `!camera` node will take the same values as the default camera from the `!canvas3d` node.
+Any attributes not specified on a `!camera` node will take the same values as the `!canvas3d` node default camera.
 The defaults given below apply to any attribute not specified there either.

 The supported attributes are: